tushar25bai10839/Spam-Filter-AI/README.md

 🧠 The Math Behind It

 The core formula used to classify a message is Bayes' Theorem:

 P(Spam | W) = (P(W | Spam) * P(Spam)) / P(W)

-To prevent the "Zero Frequency Problem" (where a new word crashes the probability to 0), we use Laplace Smoothing:
+To prevent the "Zero Frequency Problem" (where a new word crashes the probability to 0) ,we use Laplace Smoothing:

 P(w | c) = (count(w, c) + 1) / (count(c) + |V| + 1)

 📊 Sample Output

 === Custom Spam Filter (No External Libraries) === Training model from scratch (calculating probabilities)...
 Learned 154 unique words.
 System ready.
 Type a message to check.